 HMIC has been working with the London School of Economics to use econometric techniques to statistically model and predict the level of reactive demands for police services in each OA in England and Wales.
 Using police incident data and several thousand characteristics (variables) drawn from the census data, OS point of interest data and other smaller data sets for each OA, it has been possible to predict the number of incidents for each OA and determine how challenging each OA is likely to be to police.
 We have also used the house prices from the Land Registry as a proxy indicator of wealth.
-Northamptonshire has a median house price, based on the OAs that have had a property transaction within the last 12 months, of £193,667 which is lower than the median of England and Wales (£254,549).
-Excluding the least expensive ten percent and the most expensive ten percent of house prices nationally, while 11.4 percent of OAs are within the top 10 percent of house prices nationally (and 2.7 percent of OAs are within the top 1 percent).
-This suggests that there are areas of affluence and high house prices, with a small proportion of lower value housing and deprivation.
+Northamptonshire has a median house price, based on the OAs that have had a property transaction within the last 12 months, of £193,667 which is lower than the median of England and Wales (£230,358).
+Northamptonshire has 1.3 percent of its OAs within the lowest 10 percent of house prices nationally, while 11.4 percent of OAs are within the top 10 percent of house prices nationally (and 2.7 percent of OAs are within the top 1 percent).
+This suggests that there are large areas of affluence and high house prices, with a small proportion of lower value housing and deprivation.

 As an indication of the challenge for the police to reach citizens in all parts of Northamptonshire we calculated the average travel time and distance from the central point of the force area to the centre of each of the 2,231 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-Northamptonshire has 240 miles of motorways and trunk roads; the average travel distance of 11 miles (longest 39 miles and shortest 1.1 miles) and the average travel time of 18 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
+Northamptonshire has 139 miles of motorways and trunk roads; the average travel distance of 11 miles (longest 39 miles and shortest 1.1 miles) and the average travel time of 18 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size of Northamptonshire and the nature of its roads.